-- Lead Practitioners (Mrs Joanne Knowles and Miss Jane Gaskell to become the Virtual Leader, including monitoring of the quality of provision)
+- Lead Practitioners (Mrs R King and Mrs L Willis to become the Virtual Leaders, including monitoring of the quality of provision)

-- Co-ordinating the remote learning approach across the Trust.
+- Co-ordinating the remote learning approach across the school

 - Monitoring the effectiveness of remote learning –such as through regular meetings with teachers, reviewing work set or reaching out for feedback from pupils and parents

-- Head of school (Assemblies and after school provision)
+- Head Teacher (Assemblies and after school provision)